Converting a Foreign Driver's Licence in Ireland

 If you have a driving licence issued in an EEA/EU country, you can drive in Ireland until it expires.
 However, the requirement differs if you are from a non-EU/EEA state.

-In this article, you will learn how to exchange a foreign driving licence in Ireland, the unique requirements, when you need translation, and answers to frequently asked questions.
+In this article, you will learn how to exchange a foreign driving licence in Ireland, the unique requirements, when you need certified translation services, and answers to frequently asked questions.

 Table of Contents